 - Video: Short introduction of the tableware characters by Lisa Saunders, the parent representative of the Congenital Cytomegalovirus Foundation.

-om for a free pdf version of Once Upon a Placemat: A Table Setting Tale or ask your library to carry a copy for you to borrow (copies also available on Amazon).
+- Educational Coloring Book: Contact LisaSaunders42@gmail.com for a free pdf version of Once Upon a Placemat: A Table Setting Tale or ask your library to carry a copy for you to borrow (copies for each child are available for purchase on Amazon).

-Caroline Bailey, congenital CMV survivor and Master's college student.
+- Caroline Bailey, congenital CMV survivor and Master's college student.

-Brenda K. Balch, MD, Connecticut’s American Academy of Pediatrics Early Hearing Detection & Intervention Chapter Champion.
+- Brenda K. Balch, MD, Connecticut’s American Academy of Pediatrics Early Hearing Detection & Intervention Chapter Champion.